AD | Partnership

 Ordering the Multiflyer from Wickey was really straightforward.
 You are able to see different elements that are included, as well as being able to select the colour of the slide you wish to receive.
 It was great to see that the site made recommendations on additional products that you might want to purchase alongside the Multiflyer.
 Including anchors, weed control membrane and safety tiles.
 Having ordered as the lockdown was starting across Europe there was a slight delay in receiving the climbing frame.
 However, we were kept up to date with delivery timings etc.

-The Multiflyer is a large playset and therefor adequate time needs to be set aside to construct it.
-With each of the wooden elements needing to be measured, pre-drilled and then screwed into place.
-Which can be time consuming and a little daunting if you’re not very handy.
+The Multiflyer is a large playset and therefore adequate time needs to be set aside to construct it.
+Each of the wooden elements needing to be measured, pre-drilled and then screwed into place.
+Which can be time-consuming and a little daunting if you’re not very handy.
 Between me and What The Dad Said we managed to get the main structure completed with a day.

 To paint or not to paint?

 The wood arrives pre-treated so there is no need to treat, stain or varnish.
 However, we opted to add a wood stain to give it a treehouse-style feel for the children.
 In hindsight, we should have made this decision before assembly as it would have made the painting process easier and quicker.
 We got there in the end and I do think it looks good (if I do say so myself).

 Once the Multiflyer structure had been assembled and painted, it was time to add in the accessories.
 From the key features such as the swings, slide to the fun elements such as the rock climbing grips, steering wheel and telescope.